Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Algebras underlying CK-duality

 \section{Algebras underlying CK-duality}

+To concisely encode CK-duality from the perspective of an action, we need to reformulate the action in order to make an additional algebraic structure visible.

-When approaching CK-duality from the perspective of the action, it is convenient to rewrite the latter into an equivalent form with exclusively cubic interaction terms~\cite{Bern:2010yg,Tolotti:2013caa,Anastasiou:2018rdx,Borsten:2021hua}.
-One achieves this by introducing auxiliary fields, blowing up non-cubic interaction vertices into cubic ones.
-Applying the Batalin--Vilkovisky (BV) formalism to the resulting field theory produces a graded vector space graded by ghost number and a BV-differential that encodes gauge transformations and equations of motion.
-The resulting structure dualizes (cf.\ e.g.~\cite{Jurco:2018sby,Borsten:2021hua}) to a differential graded Lie algebra whose differential encodes the linearized gauge transformations and the linearized action, and whose Lie bracket encodes the non-linear corrections to both.
+In particular, we rewrite the action into an equivalent form with only cubic interaction terms.
+This can be achieved by introducing auxiliary fields, blowing up non-cubic interaction vertices into cubic ones as done previously, e.g., in~\cite{Bern:2010yg,Tolotti:2013caa,Anastasiou:2018rdx,Borsten:2021hua}.
+The Batalin--Vilkovisky (BV) formalism then produces a vector space graded by ghost number and a BV-differential encoding gauge transformations and equations of motion.
+The resulting structure dualizes (cf.~e.g.~\cite{Jurco:2018sby,Borsten:2021hua}) to a differential graded (dg) Lie algebra whose differential encodes the linearized gauge transformations and the linearized action, and whose Lie bracket encodes the non-linear corrections to both.\footnote{More generally, the BV complex of an arbitrary action dualizes to an $L_\infty$-algebra, with potential terms that are monomials of degree $d$ giving rise to $(d-1)$-ary brackets~\cite{Jurco:2018sby,Jurco:2019bvp}.}

-This differential graded Lie algebra factorizes into the (ungraded) gauge Lie algebra and a differential graded-commutative algebra (dgca)~\cite{Zeitlin:2008cc,Borsten:2021hua}.
-This factorization is called ``color-stripping.''\footnote{Here, we restrict ourselves to the case of gauge theories with color Lie algebras for simplicity, although this formalism accommodates various generalizations~\cite{Borsten:2022aa}.} CK-duality can then be regarded as a refinement of the dgca.\footnote{In our previous work~\cite{Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh}, this appears as compatibility with a twisted tensor product.} Here, we focus on the notion of $\BVbox$-algebra~\cite{Reiterer:2019dys,Borsten:2022vtg}, see also~\cite{Akman:1995tm,Borsten:2022ouu,Borsten:2022aa}.
-A $\BVbox$-algebra carries, besides the differential $Q$ and the graded-commutative product $\sfm(-,-)$ of the dgca, an operator $\sfb$ of degree $-1$ that squares to zero and satisfies $Q\sfb+\sfb Q=\wave$ (where $\wave$ is the Minkowski space d'Alembertian)\footnote{More general cases may have $Q\sfb+\sfb Q=\BBox\ne\wave$, but this Letter does not need this generalization.} with $\frac{\sfb}{\wave}$ the propagator in Siegel gauge.
-Moreover, $\sfb$ is a second-order differential operator (in the sense of~\cite{koszul1985crochet,Akman:1995tm}) with respect to the product, which implies that the \emph{derived bracket}
+This dg-Lie algebra factorizes into the (ungraded) gauge Lie algebra and a dg-commutative algebra~\cite{Zeitlin:2008cc,Borsten:2021hua}.
+Such a factorization is possible\footnote{with dg-Lie algebras and dg-commutative algebras replaced by $L_\infty$- and $C_\infty$-algebras, respectively} for any ordinary gauge theory and amounts to the familiar color-stripping in the physics literature.

+CK-duality then appears as a refinement of the dg-commutative algebra structure.
+In our previous work~\cite{Borsten:2020zgj,Borsten:2021hua,Borsten:2021gyl}, this appeared as compatibility with a twisted tensor product.
+Here, we focus on the notion of $\BVbox$-algebra~\cite{Reiterer:2019dys,Borsten:2022vtg}, see also~\cite{Akman:1995tm,Borsten:2022ouu,Borsten:2023ned}.
+A $\BVbox$-algebra is a dg-commutative algebra, i.e.~a $\IZ$-graded vector space endowed with a differential $Q$ and a graded-commutative product $\sfm(-,-)$, together with an operator $\sfb$ of degree $-1$ such that $\sfb^2=0$ and $\sfb$ is a second-order differential operator (in the sense of~\cite{koszul1985crochet,Akman:1995tm}).
+We usually denote the anticommutator $Q\sfb+\sfb Q$ in a $\BVbox$-algebra by $\BBox$.